hyperledger/fabric/docs/source/policies/policies.md

 Understanding policies begins with examining the `configtx.yaml` where the channel policies are defined.
 We can use the `configtx.yaml` file in the Fabric test network to see examples of both policy syntax types.
-We are going to examine the configtx.yaml file used by the [fabric-samples/test-network](https://github.com/hyperledger/fabric-samples/blob/{BRANCH}/test-network/configtx/configtx.yaml) sample.
+We are going to examine the `configtx.yaml` file used by the [fabric-samples/test-network](https://github.com/hyperledger/fabric-samples/blob/master/test-network/configtx/configtx.yaml) sample.

-The first section of the file defines the organizations of the network.
+The first section of the file defines the organizations that will be members of the channel.
 Inside each organization definition are the default policies for that organization, `Readers`, `Writers`, `Admins`, and `Endorsement`, although you can name your policies anything you want.
 Each policy has a `Type` which describes how the policy is expressed (`Signature` or `ImplicitMeta`) and a `Rule`.

-The test network example below shows the Org1 organization definition in the system channel, where the policy `Type` is `Signature` and the endorsement policy rule is defined as `"OR('Org1MSP.peer')"`.
+The test network example below shows the Org1 organization definition in the channel, where the policy `Type` is `Signature` and the `Endorsement:` policy rule is defined as `"OR('Org1MSP.peer')"`.
 This policy specifies that a peer that is a member of `Org1MSP` is required to sign.
-It is these signature policies that become the sub-policies that the ImplicitMeta policies point to.
+It is these signature policies that become the sub-policies that the `ImplicitMeta` policies point to.

 <details>
   <summary>